Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project: Introduction

-The main conclusion one can draw from these recent developments is that the energy resolution requirements imposed by relic neutrino detection are so stringent that it is impossible to build a viable solid state design without full understanding and control of the energy balance of beta-decay processes on a solid state surface down to the energy scale of about $10$~meV.
-Clearly, the first step towards this goal should be identification and preliminary theoretical analysis of all solid state effects affecting the beta-electron on this energy scale.
+One of the important conclusions one can draw from these recent studies is as follows: the tightness of the energy resolution requirements imposed by the task of relic neutrino detection mandates exhaustive understanding and high control of the energy balance of beta-decay processes on a solid state surface down to the energy scale of about $10$~meV.
+Clearly, the first step towards this goal should be the identification and preliminary theoretical analysis of all solid state effects affecting the beta-electron on this energy scale.
 This, presumably, constitutes a considerable research program consisting of a range of tasks each addressing a separate solid state effect or interplay of several effects, if necessary.
 Some early and by no means comprehensive discussion of potentially harmful effects can be found in Refs.~\cite{PhysRevD.104.116004,apponi2022heisenberg,PhysRevD.105.043502}.